Freddie2024/challenges/agile-workflow-and-user-stories/user-stories.md

 - [ ] Create alerts to inform users if the total time is not 6 hours.
 - [ ] Design an interface that allows users to easily adjust task times and see how time is being allocated.
 - [ ] Test the system to verify that task times always add up to 6 hours and that the structure (1 large, 2 medium, 3 small tasks) is maintained.

 ---

-Here’s the updated User Story, incorporating the requirement that users are prompted to choose their language during account creation:

----